Saijaiketan/FBLA_JOB_PORTAL/README.txt

 - Font Awesome: For icons.
 - W3Schools: For tutorials and examples on HTML, CSS, and JavaScript.
 - Stack Overflow: For help with coding problems and debugging.
+- Youtube for references and and examples for what job portals might look like.